The primary function of the Audit Committee is to assist the Board of Directors in overseeing that the Company's

 The Committee's function is one of oversight.
 The Committee recognizes that the Company's management is responsible for preparing the Company's financial statements and that the independent auditors are responsible for auditing those financial statements.
 In carrying out its oversight responsibilities, the Committee is not providing any expert or special assurance as to the Company's financial statements.
 The Committee has the authority to conduct investigations within the scope of its responsibilities and to retain independent legal, accounting and other advisors to assist the Committee in its functions.
 The Company shall provide appropriate funding for the Audit Committee, as determined by the Audit Committee, for payment of compensation to the independent auditors, compensation to any advisers employed by the Audit Committee and ordinary administrative expenses of the Audit Committee.

 The Audit Committee shall consist of not less than three Directors as appointed by the Board of Directors.
 Members may be appointed and removed by the Board of Directors in its discretion.
-Each member of the Committee shall be independent as defined by the New York Stock Exchange (the “NYSE”) and the Securities and Exchange Commission (the “SEC”) for the purpose of this Charter.
+Each member of the Committee shall be independent as defined by the New York Stock Exchange (the “NYSE”) and the U.S. Securities and Exchange Commission (the “SEC”) for the purpose of this Charter.
 All members of the Audit Committee shall be financially literate and have a working familiarity of basic finance and accounting practices.
 At least one member of the Audit Committee shall be a “financial expert” as defined by the NYSE and the SEC.
 The Chairperson of the Committee shall be designated by the Board of Directors.
 The Committee Chairperson will preside at each Committee meeting.
 In the event the Committee Chairperson is not present at a meeting, the Committee members present at that meeting shall designate one of its members as the acting chair for such meeting.

 Meetings will occur as follows: